 They entered the Shark Tank in its seventh season to pitch Lovepop, seeking $300,000 for 10%.
 Kevin O’Leary, as Mr. Wonderful, gets the deal for $300,000 for 15%.
 They were doing $40 million in annual sales in 2021.
 They have broadened their offerings to fully customizable wedding invitations.

-Shark Tank provides many benefits to their viewers and to those who are able to gain capital and a partner or two among the Sharks.
+Shark Tank provides many benefits to its viewers and to those who are able to gain capital and a partner or two among the Sharks.
 It provides entertainment and education to those who aspire to build a business and a path to wealth.
 Its content has been a useful tool for me to engage my students.
 And of course, many of the products make great presents for the holidays and for your household.

 Thank you for reading this article!
 Please visit us at The Cents of Money for more articles of interest.